rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 5. **Analyze the Cookies in the Application Tab**
     1. Go to the “Application” tab in the DevTools in the default Chrome instance and the instance simulating third-party cookie deprecation.
-    2. Navigate to the “Cookies” section and select the frame ([[domain-aaa.com](http://domain-aaa.com/)](http://domain-aaa.com/)) to view the cookies in both instance of Google Chrome
+    2. Navigate to the “Cookies” section and select the frame ([[domain-aaa.com](http://domain-aaa.com/)](http://domain-aaa.com/)) to view the cookies in both instances of Google Chrome

     3. Note the cookies present from domains other than [[domain-aaa.com](http://domain-aaa.com/)](http://domain-aaa.com/), in our case it will be [[domain-ccc.com](http://domain-ccc.com/)](http://domain-ccc.com/) in both instances of Chrome.

 6. **Compare the cookies**
     1. Identify the cookie that is set in Chrome Open but absent in Chrome Private.
-    2. Identify the network request which sets the cookie in the Chrome Open instance, and track that request in the Chrome Private instance
+    2. Identify the network request that sets the cookie in the Chrome Open instance, and track that request in the Chrome Private instance

 7. **Navigate to the other domain**
     1. Open the site https://domain-bbb.com/analytics in both instances
     2. Click the button “Click Me”.
     3. Proceed with Step 5 and 6 to determine why Domain B was able to identify the visitor in one instance and it could not when simulating third-party cookie deprecation.

 At this point, we debugged the scenario which is common for implementations of analytics providers, and learned how to detect potential failures.
-This demo can be extrapolated to other analytics providers which also use cookies as the state mechanism to implement their capabilities.
+This demo can be extrapolated to other analytics providers, which also use cookies as the state mechanism to implement their capabilities.

 If you are a 3P provider, or if you are checking if the 3P analytics providers on your site are working, then you can map the process outlined in this demo to your scenario.

 ## **E-commerce: Cross-domain Shopping Cart**